gman999/doc/general/network-host-discovery.md

 ##Using nmap to Learn About a Local Network##

 This brief guide is meant as a simple reference for anyone comfortable in a Unix shell ("the command-line") to gain a basic understanding of a local network using [nmap](https://nmap.org/).
-It is not meant to be comprehensive, but rather as a starting point for users unfamiliar with such a task or with nmap.
+It is not meant to be comprehensive, but rather as a starting point for users unfamiliar with such a task or with _nmap_.

-nmap maintains a long list of options, and this short guide is by no mean exhaustive, nor even necessarily the best options.
+_nmap_ maintains a long list of options, and this short guide is by no mean exhaustive, nor even necessarily the best options.

-The nmap book [page](https://nmap.org/book/man-host-discovery.html) on "Host Discovery" may be useful.
+The _nmap_ book [page](https://nmap.org/book/man-host-discovery.html) on "Host Discovery" may be useful.

 In these examples, the target network is listed as: